uipath-certification/uipath-certification.github.io/_posts/2021-06-12-uipath-if-activity-example.md

 blurb: "Want to quickly learn how to use the UiPath If Activity?
 This simple UiPath If Activity example will show you how to use conditional logic in UiPath Studio."
 canonical: https://www.rpacertified.com/2021/06/12/uipath-if-activity-example.html
 keywords: uipath, uipath if, if activity, uipath logic, uipath programming, uipath conditional, uipath studio, rpa developer, rpa programming
+accordion:
+  - title: If you create something in the Community studio, can you publish it to Orchestrator?
+    content: 'Yes'
 ---

 # UiPath If Activity